persondoingstuff/Songtwister/README.md

 Author: Sigfred Nielsen (persondoingstuff.com)

+If you do anything with this, please drop me a note at sn@persondoingstuff.com

-A Python script that takes an audio file, the beats per minute count and the position of the first beat, and uses it to apply various effects presets to the audio.
+Songtwister is a Python script that takes an audio file, the beats per minute count and the position of the first beat, and uses it to apply various effects presets to the audio.

 The main use case is to remove specific parts of each bar, transforming the time signature.
 Most pop songs are in 4/4 time.
 Removing one beat per bar makes it 3/4, giving it a waltz feel.
 Removing two half beats per bar, on the other hand, makes it 6/8 and gives it a boogie or folksy feel.
 And removing the last 16th note from each beat gives it a swing feel.